Success Stories

 Elliot Lake, Ontario

-The City of Elliot Lake agreed to change its own garbage bylaws, forbidding home- and business owners to put out garbage the night before collection and requiring that at other times it be stored in sheds, garages or closed dumpsters.
+The City of Elliot Lake agreed to change its own garbage bylaws, forbidding home and business owners to put out garbage the night before collection and requiring that at other times it be stored in sheds, garages or closed dumpsters.
 Elliot Lake is the first community in Ontario with such legislation.
 Prevention, education and awareness formed the foundation of a similar province-wide program, called Bear Wise.
 The Bear Wise initiative that the Friends of Algoma East administered in Elliot Lake was astoundingly successful.
 The year before public education and bear-resistant containers were implemented, there were 500 human-bear conflicts and three shootings.
 The year after implementation, conflicts dropped to 87 with no bears killed.

 Yellowstone

-Between 1931 and 1959 an average of 48 park visitors were injured by bears and an average of 138 cases of bear-caused property damage were reported each year (see report – figures 6 and 7, respectively).
+Between 1931 and 1959 an average of 48 park visitors were injured by bears and an average of 138 cases of bear-caused property damage were reported each year (see report - figures 6 and 7, respectively).
 The garbage dumps were closed between 1968 and 1971.
-In 1970 all garbage cans were made bear-proof.
+In 1970 all garbage cans were made bear-resistant.
 In approximately 1996, the annual average was reduced to less than one bear-inflicted injury and twelve bear-caused property damages.

 Yosemite

-Statistics show an increasing trend of human complaints/conflicts in Yosemite National Park between 1989 and 1998 (see report – figure 8).
-From 1998 to 2002 Yosemite experienced a decreasing trend in the number of incidents, corresponding to the effort outlined by the Human-Bear Management Program, which was, in essence, installation of “bear-proof” food storage lockers and the implementation and enforcement of food storage regulations.
+Statistics show an increasing trend of human complaints/conflicts in Yosemite National Park between 1989 and 1998 (see report - figure 8).
+From 1998 to 2002 Yosemite experienced a decreasing trend in the number of incidents, corresponding to the effort outlined by the Human-Bear Management Program, which was, in essence, installation of bear-resistant food storage lockers and the implementation and enforcement of food storage regulations.

 Great Smoky